 - Georgetown is one of the places to eat in Malaysia, if not the best.

-- Penang National Park has the best beaches in Penang and it’s a great hiking spot.
+- Penang National Park has the best beaches in Penang and is a great hiking spot.

 - On the other hand, we didn’t like the beaches in Batu Ferringhi very much.
 It’s dirty…

 - Georgetown has a huge street art scene, particularly 3D art.
-It’s really fun going around town discovering the 3D art.
+It’s entertaining going around town discovering 3D art.